“Ignorance of the Law Excuses No One”

 Typical possible violations include:

 - Absence of the Certificate of Registration and Permits in the Office.
-According to SEC.
-33. Display of License in the Place of Business. – Every registered and licensed real estate service practitioner shall establish and maintain a principal place of business and such other branch offices as may be necessary, and shall conspicuously display therein the original and for certified true copies of his/her certificate of registration as well as the certificates of registration of all the real estate service practitioners employed in such office.
+According to SECTION 33.
+Display of License in the Place of Business. – Every registered and licensed real estate service practitioner shall establish and maintain a principal place of business and such other branch offices as may be necessary, and shall conspicuously display therein the original and for certified true copies of his/her certificate of registration as well as the certificates of registration of all the real estate service practitioners employed in such office.

 - Untruthful and Dishonesty in the profession which is a violation of SEC.
 35. Code of Ethics and Responsibilities for Real Estate A’eruice Practitioners. – The Board shall adopt and promulgate the Code of .Ethics and Responsibilities for real estate service practitioners which shall be prescribed and issued by the accredited and integrated professional organization of real estate service practitioners.

-- Failure to provide full supervision to Real Estate Sales Person – SEC.
-31. Supervision of Real Estate Salespersons. – For real estate salespersons, no examination shall be given, but they shall be accredited by the Board Provided, That they have completed at least two (2) years of college and have undergone training and seminars in real estate brokerage, as may be required by the Board.
+- Failure to provide full supervision to Real Estate Sales Person – SECTION 31.
+Supervision of Real Estate Salespersons. – For real estate salespersons, no examination shall be given, but they shall be accredited by the Board Provided, That they have completed at least two (2) years of college and have undergone training and seminars in real estate brokerage, as may be required by the Board.
 Real estate salespersons shall be under the direct supervision and accountability of a real estate broker.
 As such, they cannot by themselves be signatories to a written agreement involving a real estate transaction unless the real estate broker who has direct supervision and accountability over them is also a signatory thereto.

 - – SEC.
 31. further states that No real estate salesperson, either directly or indirectly, can negotiate, mediate or transact any real estate transaction for and in behalf of a real estate broker without first securing an authorized accreditation as real estate salesperson for the real estate broker, as prescribed by the Board.
 A real estate broker shall be guilty of violating this Act for employing or utilizing the services of a real estate salesperson when he/she has not secured the required accreditation from the Board prior to such employment.